IMO requirement for container weight verification

 The IMO's Maritime Safety Committee (MSC) at its 93rd session (May 2014) approved changes to the Safety of Life at Sea (SOLAS) convention regarding a mandatory container weight verification requirement on shippers.
-This is an effort WSC has been advocating for over four years.
-Dangerous Goods, Solid Cargo and Containers (DSC) Sub-committee has approved proposed changes to the Safety of Life at Sea (SOLAS) convention that will require verification of container weights before loaded containers are placed aboard ships.
+This is an effort WSC has been advocating for many years.
+Dangerous Goods, Solid Cargo and Containers (DSC) Sub-committee approved changes to the Safety of Life at Sea (SOLAS) convention that will require verification of container weights before loaded containersmay be placed aboard ships.
 The DSC report was approved by the Maritime Safety Committee (MSC) in May 2014 and adopted by MSC in November 2014.
+The requirement making container weight verification a condition for vessel loading will become legally binding on July 1, 2016.

 Below is a summary of the past developments at the International Maritime Organization (IMO) to address the documented safety issues and other problems that misdeclared cargo weights cause.
-A more detailed outline of this activity is available in "History of IMO Action to Improve Container Safety" produced by the World Shipping Counci
+A more detailed outline of this activity is available in "History of IMO Action to Improve Container Safety" produced by the World Shipping Council.

 MSC 93 (May 2014) approved the proposed changes to SOLAS Regulation VI/2 that were approved by DSC 18 (September 2013) and which require verification of packed containers' weights as a condition for vessel loading.
 The approved changes to SOLAS will be submitted to MSC 94 (November 2014) for final adoption.
 The actual date of entry into force of the container weight verification requirement on shippers will be decided as part of the MSC 94's adoption, but their earliest entry into force would be July 1, 2016.